keeks-mtl/petiole/testing.md

 #### General Testing
 - The delete button is only visible to those that are logged and and if they created the plant card.
 - The delete button on every page that it is visible (the plants page, the profile page, the search page and the specific page for that plant) once clicked makes the delete plant modal pop up.
-- The modal is clearly titled to reflect what it does ("Delete Plant")
+- The modal is clearly titled to reflect what it does ("Delete Plant").
 - Make sure there is is a clearly visible X (close button) to close the modal.
 - Make sure the cancel button closes the modal as well.
 - Check that there is a clearly readable confirmation message and a delete plant button.
 - The delete plant button on the delete plant modal redirects the user to the user's profile page and there is a flash message that informs the user they have successfully deleted the plant.
 - Log out and try to access the delete_plant url for a specific plant and make sure the plant can not be deleted.
 - Log in and try to access the delete_plant url for a specific plant that wasn't created by that user.

 #### Responsiveness Testing